-TETANUS (Lockjaw) causes painful muscle tightening and stiffness, usually all over the body.
+TETANUS (Lockjaw) is rare in the United States today.
+It causes painful muscle tightening and stiffness, usually all over the body.

-• It can lead to tightening of muscles in the head and neck so you can't open your mouth, swallow, or sometimes even breathe.
-Tetanus kills about 1 out of every 10 people who are infected even after receiving the best medical care.
+It can lead to tightening of muscles in the head and neck so you can't open your mouth, swallow, or sometimes even breathe.
+Tetanus kills about 1 out of 10 people who are infected even after receiving the best medical care.

-DIPHTHERIA can cause a thick coating to form in the back of the throat.
+DIPHTHERIA is also rare in the United States today.
+It can cause a thick coating to form in the back of the throat.

-• It can lead to breathing problems, paralysis, heart failure, and death.
+• It can lead to breathing problems, heart failure, paralysis, and death.